 But we’re all trying.
 Giving.
 Loving.

 So tonight, today or whenever you’re reading this – you deserve to see you the way the rest of us see you.

 Day after day.
 Night after night.
 Good day after good day.
 Hard day after hard day.
 Ordinary day, normal day, just a day.
 Loving your kids.

 That, my friends, is what matters.

 So before you close this browser and move on with your life I want you to take a breath, to look at the hands in front of you and when you see them to be overwhelmed with wonder for all that you do.
 Those hands love.
 They button coats.
 They give.
 They wipe away tears.
 They write notes.
 They type responses.
 They hold hands in them until those hands grow.
 They mother.

 Carry on.
 You are brave even when you feel small.

 Thank you for showing up.

 ps.
 We never did find the phone.
 But, I showed up.
 And that’s what mattered.
 If you’d love to join a great community of brave and real moms that’s below.
 Also grab my new book The Brave Art of Motherhood and learn to celebrate all the places you show up for your family.
-You can get it Autographed or on Amazon or in Bookstores near you. <3
+You can get it on Amazon <-link or in Bookstores near you. <3